saihaj/graphql-ts-node-advanced-tutorial/docs/2-customizing-the-graphql-request-flow.md

 ## Envelop, the missing GraphQL plugin system

-As you can see adding the code in the previous steps clutters your HTTP request handler quite a lot.
+As you can see, adding the code in the previous steps clutters your HTTP request handler quite a lot.
 Adding more customizations will make your handler code more complex and complicated to maintain.
 Furthermore, for new projects you have to copy and paste or re-implement the same custom logic over and over again.
 If you have worked with other frameworks before you might be familiar with plugin systems.
 Some frameworks expose hooks that can be used for executing custom logic before and after certain processes are happening within the framework logic.
 Unfortunately, `graphql-js` does not come with such a plugin system and the main focus of `graphql-helix` is HTTP request normalization.
 In the past full-stack GraphQL servers have provided such hook interfaces, but did not let you customize all aspects.
 However, the GraphQL community came up with a library that fills the gap of a fully-customizable GraphQL plugin system, `Envelop`.